 At this moment Choquequirao is still a place very unique, mysterious, distant.

-All these features of the Inca city may soon lose and this is due to the existing for a long time project to build a cable car to the archaeological site of Choquequirao.
-Authorities of Cusco region are hoping that the construction of cable car to Choquequirao will relieve Machu Picchu from a big crowds.
-At present Machu Picchu is so crowded with tourists, that there is a plan of new limits to visit this unique place in 2015.
+All these features of the Inca city may soon be lost, due to a long time project to build a cable car to the archaeological site of Choquequirao.
+Authorities of Cusco region are hoping that the construction of cable car to Choquequirao will relieve Machu Picchu from the big crowds.
+At present Machu Picchu is so crowded with tourists, that there is a plan of new limitations on visiting this unique place in 2015.

 The case of construction of the cable car to Choquequirao is quite controversial.
 There are those who support the project and those who are strongly against this option.
-One thing is certain, the build of the cable car will deprive Choquequirao unique and mysterious character.
-It will cause that this place will be not anymore filled with beautiful tranquility, peace and harmony, which you can now enjoy.
+One thing is certain, the build of a cable car will deprive Choquequirao of its unique and mysterious character.
+It will cause that this place will be not anymore filled with beautiful tranquility, peace and harmony, which everybody could now enjoy.
 Is it worth it to destroy this uniqueness?
-Judge it by yourself…
+Judge for yourself…

 At present, due to the protests of the local population, the final decision on this project has been suspended.
 For how long is hard to say, but probably soon some breakthroughs in this matter will appear.